 Rose Leaves: a book of fairy tales

-One of our other absolute favorites has been around much longer — decades, in fact.
-Black Swan Books specializes in used and rare titles.
+One of our favorite local bookstores — Black Swan Books — specializes in used and rare titles.
 And it, too, fills the rooms and hallways of a (much larger) old house, from floor to ceiling.

 It’s difficult to walk into this bookstore and not a) spend half the day browsing the multitude of bookshelves and/or b) come away with a treasure, whether that’s a beautiful antique, a book you never knew you needed, or a book you’ve searched for in vain everywhere else.